eclipse-hono/hono/site/content/api/Tenant-API.md

 }
 ~~~

-In the following example the tenant is allowed to use **all** adapters, as the `adapters` property is omitted in the tenant configuration (note that the payload also contains a custom property *plan* which might be used to indicate the customer's service level):
+In the following example the tenant is allowed to use **all** adapters, as the *adapters* property is omitted in the tenant configuration.
+Note that the payload also contains a custom property *plan* which might be used to indicate the customer's service level:

 ~~~json
 {